 Visitor Policies for Our Inpatient Locations

-- Adult patients are permitted one visitor at a time for a maximum of four hours of visitation per day.
+- Adult patients are permitted one visitor at a time for a maximum of four hours per day.
 Visiting hours are between 2:00PM and 8:00PM.
 Exceptions are made by our clinical team only when a support person is medically necessary for a patient’s wellbeing, such as for patients who have cognitive impairment, intellectual disability, or developmental delay.

-- Pediatric patients are permitted up to three approved visitors, which may include parents, grandparents, guardians, family care partners, or other support people.
+- Pediatric patients are permitted up to two approved visitors, which may include parents, grandparents, guardians, family care partners, or other support people.
 Only one visitor at a time may be at the bedside.

 - Labor and delivery patients are permitted one support person and one doula throughout the labor, delivery, and postpartum period.
 These support people may not be rotated.